Branched-Chain Amino Acids (BCAAs) have grown in popularity in recent years, in large part, due to their impact on the muscle-building process.

-BCAAs are essential amino acids, which means our bodies cannot create them on their own.
-They play a vital role in general wellness and a unique role in muscle tissue.
+BCAAs are essential amino acids, which means that our bodies cannot create them on their own and instead must obtain them from dietary sources.
+They play a vital role in our general wellness and an especially pivotal part in the maintenance of our bodies’ muscle tissue.
 In fact, they make up 35% of all the essential amino acids in muscle protein.

-Unlike other amino acids that are broken down in the liver, BCAAs pass directly into the tissues — muscle included.
-As such, they contribute to energy metabolism during exercise.
+Unlike other amino acids, which are primarily broken down in the liver, BCAAs pass directly into the tissues — muscle included.
+As such, they also contribute to energy metabolism during exercise.

-Now that we’ve covered some of the basics, we’re sharing fifteen benefits of BCAAs and how supplementing with them can positively impact your well-being.
+Now that we’ve covered most of the basics, we’re sharing fifteen BCAA benefits, with a specific focus on how supplementing with them can positively impact your health and well-being.

 15 Benefits of BCAAs

 1. Increased Muscle Growth and Strength

 One of the most well-known perks to supplementing with BCAAs has to do with building the muscle-building process.